 The Peace Mission /Peoples Temple connection has always been included as part of the Peoples Temple story, but rarely has it been given central contextual emphasis, due to both the horrendous and jarring nature of the event of November 18, 1978 itself, and the personal unfamiliarity of authors and researchers writing on the Temple, with the subject of Father Divine and the Peace Mission.

 The movie Guyana Tragedy: The Story of Jim Jones popularized the extensive and long-term Peace Mission /Peoples Temple connection as a one-time fateful encounter between the two men.

 The accounts of Tim Reiterman (with John Jacobs, Raven: The Untold Story of the Rev. Jim Jones and His People (New York: E. P. Dutton, 1982)) and John R. Hall (Gone From the Promised Land: Jonestown in American Cultural History (New Brunswick, N.J.: Transaction Publishers, 1987; reprint 2004)) added more contextual gravitas to the importance of the Peace Mission /Peoples Temple connection.

 Later, C. Eric Lincoln (in Rebecca Moore, Anthony B. Pinn, Mary R. Sawyer, eds.
-Peoples Temple and Black Religion in America (Bloomington: Indiana University Press, 2004)) would write “Daddy Jones and Father Divine” as a more substantive account from a black perspective.
+Peoples Temple and Black Religion in America (Bloomington: University of Indiana Press, 2004)) would write “Daddy Jones and Father Divine” as a more substantive account from a black perspective.
 This article also connected Sarah Harris’ prediction of mass suicides for Father Divine to the actual mass suicides for Jim Jones.

 On how Father Divine and Jim Jones became the same God, see The Reincarnations Of God: George Baker Jr. and Jim Jones as Fathers Divine by E. Black.